Functional disorder: Precipitating factors

 These are the factors that for some patients appear to trigger the onset of a functional disorder.
 Typically, these involve either an acute cause of physical or emotional stress, for example an operation, a viral illness, a car accident, a sudden bereavement, or a period of intense and prolonged overload of chronic stressors (for example relationship difficulties, job or financial stress, or caring responsibilities).
 Not all affected individuals will be able to identify obvious precipitating factors and some functional disorders develop gradually over time.

 Perpetuating factors

 These are the factors that contribute to the development of functional disorder as a persistent condition and maintaining symptoms.
-These can include the condition of the physiological systems including the immune and neuroimmune systems, the endocrine system, the musculoskeletal system, the sleep-wake cycle, the brain and nervous system, the person’s thoughts and experience, his/her experience of the body, social situation and environment.
+These can include the condition of the physiological systems including the immune and neuroimmune systems, the endocrine system, the musculoskeletal system, the sleep-wake cycle, the brain and nervous system, the person's thoughts and experience, their experience of the body, social situation and environment.
 All these layers interact with each other.
 Illness mechanisms are important therapeutically as they are seen as potential targets of treatment.